hapax/hapax.github.io/assets/teaching.md

 You have a pile of warm metal shavings in the shape of a cone.
 Discuss.
 </span>

-I can think of worse topics than the connection between self-organised granular media and the human brain.
+I can think of worse topics than this extraordinary connection between granular media and a self-tuning system like the brain.

 ## 4. Research <a id="sec-4" name="sec-4"></a>